 “America is currently spending more failing to act on its infrastructure gap than it would to close it,” said Greg DiLoreto, past president of ASCE and chair of the Committee for America’s Infrastructure.

-ASCE’s recent Failure to Act report is an update to its — a comprehensive state-by-state report last released three years ago.
-At that time, —a performance classified as “mediocre.”
+ASCE’s recent Failure to Act report is an update to its Report Card for American Infrastructure — a comprehensive state-by-state report last released three years ago.
+At that time, California was awarded a C grade —a performance classified as “mediocre.”
 California’s score was an average of these grades assigned to eight different types of infrastructure: Aviation (C+), Drinking Water (C), Levees (D), Ports (B-), Solid Waste (B), Transportation (C-), Urban Runoff (D+), and Wastewater (C+).

 Crumbling infrastructure “has a cascading impact on our nation’s economy, impacting business productivity, gross domestic product, employment, personal income, and international competitiveness,” states the Failure to Act report.
 It also dampens families’ disposable income.
 From 2016 through 2025, each household will lose $3,400 annually because of infrastructure deficiencies, ASCE said.

 ASCE releases its Report Card for American Infrastructure every four years — the next report card is due to be released in 2017.
 Since its last report card, most areas have been stable or shown modest improvement and have been buoyed by recent federal, state and local investments.
 But surface transportation has worsened, with the gap increasing compared to previous studies, the group said.